 The committee, and TSSC club, shall accept no responsibility in the event of an incident or accident of any nature.

 If you have never been on an IPSC range it can be a little intimidating and you will worry that you’ll make a mistake when it’s your turn to shoot.
-Relax, the RO’s always help new shooters, if he doesn’t know that you are newbie, just tell him and he’ll slow it down and help you.
+Relax, the RO’s always help new shooters, if he doesn’t know that you are newbie, just ask him and he’ll help you.